in association with

-Disaster Diplomacy examines the role of disaster-related activities in all forms of conflicts with any parties at any space, time, and governance scales, not just in international affairs and international relations, but also in all forms of conflicts with any form of party.
-That is, a wide definition of "diplomacy" is used.
-Disaster Diplomacy also embraces a wide definition of "disaster", not just rapid-onset phenomena such as earthquakes and industrial explosions, but also trends or variabilities which are more diffuse in space and time.
+Disaster diplomacy examines the role of disaster-related activities in all forms of conflicts with any parties at any space, time, and governance scales, not just in international affairs and international relations and not just governments.
+As such, a wide definition of "diplomacy" is used.
+Disaster diplomacy also embraces a wide definition of "disaster", not just involving rapid-onset phenomena such as earthquakes and explosions, but also involving trends, variabilities, and cycles which are more diffuse in space and time.
 Examples are droughts, epidemics, El Niño, and wider, longer-term changes.
 The latter label encompasses other terms including "chronic disasters", "creeping changes", and "disaster conditions" as well as hazard influencers such as climate change and ENSO.

-Such projects and ideas are found in the case studies and projects and ideas sections of this website.
-Guises of disaster diplomacy used in the literature and media include "drought diplomacy", "earthquake diplomacy", "health diplomacy", "tsunami diplomacy", "vaccine diplomacy", and "volcano diplomacy".
+Disaster diplomacy projects, ideas, extensions, and spin-offs are found under case studies and projects & ideas.
+Guises of disaster diplomacy appearing in the literature and media include "drought diplomacy", "earthquake diplomacy", "health diplomacy", "tsunami diplomacy", "vaccine diplomacy", and "volcano diplomacy".

-The case studies section details ongoing work based on specific Disaster Diplomacy instances or potential.
+The case studies detail ongoing work based on specific disaster diplomacy instances or potential.